-As Ben hangs in there, like the rest of us, through this crazy 2020 COVID-19 lockdown period, I hope he can pause and feel good about the incredible difference his efforts have made to so many peoples’ lives, including my own.
+As Ben hangs in there, like the rest of us, through this crazy 2020-21 COVID era, I hope he can pause and feel good about the incredible difference his efforts have made to so many peoples’ lives, including my own.
 I hope he can feel it deep inside his heart.

 To all the pioneers of this movement, to everyone out there on Gitter, Zulip, Facebook, Slack channels, Twitter, everywhere.
 To everyone writing code, trouble shooting, advocating for access, holding build events, researching, developing user-centred solutions for non-profits and industry, fast tracking knowledge as citizen scientists, moving things forward…

 Let us all consider how we can unify our demands for trustworthy, high fidelity therapy that in adapting to our lifestyles allows us to return to the lives we want to pursue with the people and activities we love.
 Let us make the benefits we discover accessible to as many as possible.
 (Github Bewest/Insulaudit, 2018)

 In June 2020, Ben created a new business venture, Medical Data Networks, with his father Earle.
 The first stage is T1Pal, a Nightscout hosting service, which incorporates extra privacy and security features, and gives users a simple way to create and revoke ‘sharing links’ to their Nightscout sites.
 Ben has a vision to evolve this to underpin a new ecosystem of high fidelity therapy for people using insulin, which he likes to refer to as Diabetes 2.0.
 Watch this space!